 So even though your retirement is very far away, you need to get this once and for all that you would need a big sum of money at the end, and early you start, better it is.
 You might not give high priority to retirement saving in the start, but start with something at least and increase the allocation later in life as you move from 30 to 40 .. and so on.

 We all are very bad at predicting how our lives will turn out to be after 10 or 20 yrs old.
 Just think about your past for a moment.
 10 yrs back, did you have even a slight idea of how your life would have been today?

 So it’s tough to predict how good or bad the future will be.

 This is the reason, why most of the people do not plan for retirement.
 They are not able to visualize how serious it is to plan for retirement and how tough it will get if they do not have enough retirement corpus.

-Most of the people who earn sufficient money right now never realize that one day the sms – “Your salary XXXX has been credited in your account” will permanently stop and they will be left with another 40 yrs to live in this earth.
+Most of the people who earn sufficient money right now never realize that one day the SMS – “Your salary XXXX amount has been credited in your account” will permanently stop and they will be left with another approx 40 yrs to be alive.

 Your health will not be at the best level and your kids may not be in position to take care of you in the same way you imagine them to take care of you.
 They will be busy and struggling with their own life issues.

 It’s not easy to look far ahead in future and visualize it especially when you have a very active income right now.
 Just like its very tough to image how it feels to be hungry, when you are easily getting 3 meals each day.

 There are various examples of successful people who died poor and struggled in their retirement life.
 If you do not have enough money in your retirement, you do not have power with you.
 People do not treat you well, and that’s the harsh reality of life.